kailash-manasarovar/statement/docs/timeline/2026/january.md

 - The bathroom is full of X memes I've been using these last years.
 - They have a `@jctot19` diver mannequin upside down in the garden, his head in the ground.
 - I'm wondering if they're trying to make me think he's dead, or if they killed him.
-- I start to wonder about two pictures in the house.
+- I start to wonder about two pictures in the house - see the squirrel, strawberries, mushrooms, the ram, relentless triggering (they can't have expected me to survive all this and tell everyone, can they?)

 ![Squirrel strawberries and magic mushrooms](../../content/images/squirrel-strawberries-magic-mushrooms.jpeg)
 ![RAM RAM](../../content/images/ram-ram.jpeg)

-- The owner Andrew - who looks like a royal by the way - is a photographer and is taking pictures of the house from outside on the Sunday, and a rainbow goes over the house making a perfect photo.
+- The owner Andrew - who looks like a royal by the way - is a photographer and is taking pictures of the house from outside on the Sunday, and a perfect rainbow covers the house making a perfect photo.
 - Andrew is probably why I started thinking about the King so much - although no doubt Joy was doing their relentless "thing" also.
 - I have always had rather good feelings about the King, warm feelings, just like I had in [Dublin in May](../2025/may.md#god-save-the-king).
 - It was like that, these thoughts about the King again.